barretlee/kindleBookMaker/README.md

 This Project is aimed at creating a kindle book generator.
 Fetching data from internet, then combo all data to a mini `.mobi` book, what you have to do is just edit profiles and run build commands.

-**Attention:** [/bin/kindlegen](/bin/kindlegen) in the project is just compatible with Mac OS, if you are windows user, please download the [kindleGen](http://www.amazon.com/gp/feature.html?docId=1000765211) file and replace the origin.

 ### Project structure

 Data comes in three way: